Year 11: England

 In schools in England, Year 11 is the eleventh year after reception.
-It is the eleventh full year of compulsory education, with students being admitted who are aged 16 years old by 31 August in any given academic year.
+It is the eleventh full year of compulsory education, with students being aged between fifteen and sixteen.

 It is also the final year of Key Stage 4 in which the Secondary National Curriculum is taught and GCSE examinations are taken.

 Year 11 is usually the final year of secondary school.
 In some schools, students may stay on in the same establishment for their sixth form education, where year groups may continue to be numbered 12 and 13.
-Since September 2013, further education has been compulsory.
+Since September 2011, further education has been compulsory.

 Most state schools adopted Year 11 as the title for the final year of compulsory education in September 1990, in place of Fifth Year.

 Students go on to complete further education in the forms of BTEC Diplomas, A-Levels, or completing an Apprenticeship in whatever subject they would like.

 Wales

 In schools in Wales Year 11 is the eleventh year after Reception.
 It is currently the eleventh full year of compulsory education, with students being admitted who are aged 15 on 1 September in any given academic year.
 It is the final year group in Key Stage 4.